The MS Registry

 The MS Registry of the DMSG has been financed since 2001 by the DMS Foundation and the DMSG, Bundesverband e.
 V. The MSFP receives project funding from the Innovation Fund of the G-BA and the German Pension Insurance (DRV Bund), among others.
 Since 2018, companies from the pharmaceutical industry have also been supporting the MS Registry as part of a multistakeholder funding.
 This primarily supports the establishment and operation of the recording of adverse events.

 In 2018, the MSFP received financial support from Novartis and Merck Serono, which was used, among other things, to implement the EMA recommendations of a harmonized registry dataset.
 In 2019, Biogen and Celgene (BristolMeyerSquibb) joined the multistakeholder sponsorship.
 In 2020, the registry operations, particularly in the area of drug safety and the payment of documentation fees to participating centers, was supported by Biogen, Bristol Myers Squibb, Merck, Roche, and Sanofi with unified contributions.
 In 2021 and 2022, Biogen, Bristol Myers Squibb, Merck, Novartis, Roche and Sanofi participated with uniform contributions.
 The 2023 operation of the MS-Registry was supported by Biogen, Bristol Myers Squibb, Merck, Novartis Pharma and Roche.
-Bristol Myers Squibb, Merck, Novartis Pharma and Roche continue to support the Registry in 2024.
+In 2024 Bristol Myers Squibb, Merck, Novartis Pharma and Roche continue to support the Registry and are joined by TG Therapeutics.